d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 d2l.plt.imshow(img);
 ```

 Most image augmentation methods have a certain degree of randomness.
-To make it easier for us to observe the effect of image augmentation, we next define the auxiliary function `apply`.
-This function runs the image augmentation method `aug` multiple times on the input image `img` and shows all results.
+To make it easier for us to observe the effect of image augmentation, next we define an auxiliary function `apply`.
+This function runs the image augmentation method `aug` multiple times on the input image `img` and shows all the results.

 ```{.python .input}
 #@tab all